drhsqlite/pikchr/doc/macro.md

 the macro contained within (possibly nested) curly braces.

-After a macro is defined, the body of the macro is substituted in place of any subsquent occurrence of the identifier that is the macro name.
+After a macro is defined, the body of the macro is substituted in place of any subsequent occurrence of the identifier that is the macro name.
 The macro name can occur anywhere.
 The substitution is performed by the lexical analyzer, before tokens are identified and sent into the parser.
 Note this distinction:  The "`define`"